wilsonliaows/docs/connectors/salesforce.md

 ## Working with the Salesforce connector

 ### Can I connect more that one Salesforce account in a single recipe?
 Yes, you may use up to 2.
 Simply use the Salesforce Secondary app on Workato, and you will be able to use both accounts in a single recipe.
-Find out more [here](http://http://docs.workato.com/features/secondary-connectors.html)
+Find out more [here](http://http://docs.workato.com/features/secondary-connectors.html).

 ### What versions and editions we work with or don't work with
-Workato works with all versions and editions of Salesforce including Force.com apps
+Workato works with all versions and editions of Salesforce including Force.com apps.

 ### Using real-time triggers